Golf Tutorials

 By Spencer Lanoue

-The golf world is buzzing with talk of a golf ball rollback, and it’s stirring up some a lot of conversation from the tour pros down to your weekend foursome.
+The golf world is buzzing with talk of a golf ball rollback, and it’s stirring up a lot of conversation from the tour pros down to your weekend foursome.
 This is a big topic with a lot of moving parts, but don't worry.
 This article will break down exactly what the golf ball rollback proposal is, why it's happening, and what it could mean for your game.

 What Is the Golf Ball Rollback Proposal?